Zombobot1/gtd-vis/README.md

 ### Visual Encoding and Interaction Design <a name="visual-encoding-and-interaction-design"></a>

 The dashboard mainly consist of 5 visuals.
 Each visual is explained in detail below.
+We definetely know that each visual should have the labels for x-axis and y-axis but we have decided not adding the label of x-axis for 'Fatalities and Injured' line chart on Globe page, because the spaces around the chart should be aligned and while implementing the label, it doesn't give a aesthetic look, that is why we removed it.
+In addition to that, color scales would be added to World Map, we have implemented it and saw, it is not responsive for all devices, therefore it was removed.

 **Representations:**